-1. Check and clean the oil filter inlet and outlet area of dirt and other contaminations.
+Check and clean the oil filter inlet and outlet area of dirt and other contaminations.

-- 1. Outlet bore to the engine oil providing system - 2.
-Inlet bore from the oil pump to the oil filter

-- 2. Install a NEW O-ring on oil filter cover. - 3.
-Install the filter into the cover. - 4.
+- Outlet bore to the engine oil providing system - 2.
+Inlet bore from the oil pump to the oil filter - Install a NEW O-ring on oil filter cover. - 3.
+Install the new filter into the cover. - 4.
 Apply engine oil on O-ring and on end of filter.

-- 1 Clickth oil

-- 1. Slightly oil 2.
+- Slightly oil

 Slightly oil

 - 5. Install the cover on the engine.

-- 6. Tighten oil filter cover screws to recommended specification.